Last Updated: November 6, 2023

 I met Mark in a crowded bar over thumping dance music and too many pints.
 He tried to kiss me on the dance floor, I got weirded out, and he convinced me to give him my number so he could take me out and make it up to me.
 To my surprise, he actually texted the next day.

-It turns out Mark and I were a great match, creepy drunken behaviour excepted.
-We met up once or twice a week for a couple of months, and it was a really fun start to a relationship.
+It turns out Mark and I were a great match.
+We met up once or twice a week for a couple of months, and it was a really fun beginning to a relationship.
 I thought things were going really well; he even called me out of the blue once when he was feeling stressed, asking to meet up “because I always made things better.”
 It felt like we were on track to something great.

 “Weird,” I thought, but I obviously went to the pub anyway.